xerolinux/xlapit-cli/README.md

 It's crucial to clarify that this toolkit isn't intended for custom Arch-Based distros.
 While some elements might function, I can't ensure seamless compatibility due to potential conflicts arising from differing tweaks and repositories.
 To ensure optimal performance, it's strongly recommended for use on a clean Pure-Arch install executed through the **ArchInstall** script.
 Nor will it provide Arch or DE/WM installations.

-### The Wiki

-For more information and details, please check the included [**Wiki**](https://github.com/xerolinux/xlapit-cli/wiki).
-It contains detailed information about each and every option this toolkit has.
-It will eveolve as we work on the tool.

-### Contribute
+### How to Contribute

-If you can Contribute your knowledge improving the toolkit taking it above and beyond, making it the dafcto for every **Arch** user, it would be highly appreciated.
-Please see [**Here**](https://github.com/xerolinux/xlapit-cli/wiki/User-Contribution) for more information.
+If you can/want to Contribute your knowledge improving this toolkit taking it above and beyond, making it the defacto for every **Arch** user, please see [**Here**](https://github.com/xerolinux/xlapit-cli/wiki/User-Contribution) for more information.